sdras/night-owl-vscode-theme/README.md

 If you wish to disable italics, there is now a no-italic theme available.
 You will have access to both, select **Night Owl No Italics** as your color theme.

-## Other versions of this Theme (Dark Theme only so far)
+## Other versions

-The community is awesome and has ported this theme over to other environments
+The community is awesome and has ported this theme over to other environments.

+#### Dark Theme

 - Hyper: [https://github.com/pbomb/hyper-night-owl](https://github.com/pbomb/hyper-night-owl)
 - iTerm2